RxSwiftCommunity/guides.rxswift.org/content/intro/Schedulers.md

 ## SerialDispatchQueueScheduler (Planificador Serie)

-Abstrae el trabajo que debe llevarse a cabo en un `dispatch_queue_t` expecifico.
+Abstrae el trabajo que debe llevarse a cabo en un `dispatch_queue_t` específico.
 Se asegurará de que, aunque se le pase una cola de despachado concurrente, será transformado en uno serie.

 Abstracts the work that needs to be performed on a specific `dispatch_queue_t`.
 It will make sure that even if concurrent dispatch queue is passed, it's transformed into a serial one.